Many drivers like to improve the way their car looks and performs, but modifications like these can impact your insurance.

 Alloy wheels, spoilers and souped-up engines can all help you enjoy your car, and often increase its value.

-But there is one major drawback to these kinds of modifications: they are likely to increase the cost of insurance.
+But there is one major drawback to these kinds of modifications: they’re likely to increase the cost of your insurance.

 Why modifications make policies more expensive

-When you compare car insurance prices, you’ll be asked on your application form if your vehicle has been modified from its original or factory condition.
-If you don’t mention any changes that could affect a potential insurer’s view of the vehicle, you could end up with cover that is invalid.
+If you don’t mention any changes that could affect a potential insurer’s view of the car, you could end up with invalid cover.
 Any claim you make could be turned down if the insurer finds out that your car is different to what you stated in your application.

 Modifications while your policy is in force

-If you already have car insurance when you make changes to your vehicle, you should inform your provider.
+If you already have insurance when you make changes to your car, you should inform your insurer.
 Failing to do so could also lead to your policy being invalidated – it’s not enough to let the insurer know when you come to renew.

 What changes should you inform your insurer about?